Chery Tiggo 9 Super Hybrid vs Deepal S07

 Who Should Buy Which?

-Buy the Chery Tiggo 9 Super Hybrid if: You want the lower entry price, or prefer Chery's approach to design and ownership experience.
+Buy the Chery Tiggo 9 Super Hybrid if: You want the lower entry price, prioritise performance, or prefer Chery's approach to design and ownership experience.

-Buy the Deepal S07 if: You prioritise performance, or prefer Deepal's approach to design and ownership experience.
+Buy the Deepal S07 if: You need more boot space, or prefer Deepal's approach to design and ownership experience.

 The Verdict

-The Deepal S07 takes 3 of 4 key spec categories.
+The Deepal S07 takes 4 of 6 key spec categories.
+If boot space matters, the Deepal S07 has a clear edge.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Disclaimer: All information in this comparison was believed to be correct at the time of publishing (20 April 2026).
 Prices are manufacturer recommended retail prices (RRP) and may vary by state, dealer, and options.
 Driveaway costs include estimated on-road costs for Victoria.
 Fuel economy figures are WLTP/ADR combined cycle.
 Specifications can change without notice.
 Always verify with the manufacturer before making a purchase decision.
 CarSorted does not accept payment for recommendations.